evanthegrayt/dotfiles/README.md

   -i         | Enable terminal italics

-Handling old dotfiles; pass with '-f' (default: Do nothing if they exist) -F         | Force overwrite of all current dotfiles -B         | Replace old dotfiles, but save them with '.bak' extension -L         | If file already exists, move it to [FILE].local.
+Handling old dotfiles; pass with '-f' (default: Do nothing if they exist) -F         | Force overwrite of all current dotfiles.
+THIS DELETES OLD COPIES!
+  -B         | Replace old dotfiles, but save them with '.bak' extension -L         | If file already exists, move it to [FILE].local.
 This is
              + different from '-B', because my dotfiles will source a file